Skip to main content

 European agriculture is at a juncture in regards to the sustainable provision of dietary protein.
 It can embrace opportunities presented through existing innovations that are integrated into real-life scenarios to support stakeholders realise the new market opportunities that exist for indigenous, fully traceable plant protein.
 However, the current European plant-protein landscape is flawed.
 Production systems are focussed heavily on the production of feedstock for direct transfer into animal sectors in an attempt to counter the EU’s over-dependency on imported feed.
 In essence, there is an absence of premium supply chains - farmers miss out on added-value opportunities that exist within the crops they already grow across Europe.
 Built on the principles of co-creation, innovation and demonstration, VALPRO Path will design, validate and deliver sustainable and competitive plant protein crop systems and value chains.
 Focussed on underpinning economic value for all actors in the supply chain, it will exploit beyond state-of-the-art innovations, demonstrating and evaluating potential across 5 multi-stakeholder ‘living lab’ innovation production systems (IPSs).
 With strong industry involvement, the project will deliver a stronger ecosystem for plant protein production, supported with robust evidence of the social, economic, environmental, climate and health benefits.
 VALPRO Path will deliver new, sustainable business models, showing how focussed research can come into practice.
 Sustainable diversification of rotations with grain legumes will support the transition to more environmentally sustainable farming.

-IPS 2 and 3 saw partners undertake field studies to select cultivars of major protein crops with the highest value potential for inclusion in European supply chains.
-This selection approach considers both production and processing criteria to identify cultivars with not just strong agronomic performance but also those that have potential has to be excluded due to a failure to meet specific processing criteria, essential to achieve added value as a food ingredient.
+Field studies were undertaken to select cultivars of major protein crops with the highest value potential for inclusion in European supply chains.
+This selection approach considers both production and processing criteria to identify cultivars with not just strong agronomic performance but also those that have potential to achieve added value as a food ingredient.
+Compositional analysis was carried out to analyse the quality of these cultivars in terms of the main macronutrients.
+This work was further documented and archived on a user friendly database which at project completion will serve as a valuable asset in decision making aid for growers of minor legume crops in a specific pedo-climatic zone.

 GAP analysis of the European Legume Value Chain